SriniRaghav007/flightbooking/README.md

 ## MERN Stack
-MongoDB Integration done using REST API hosted on Firebase \
+MongoDB Integration done using REST API while database hosted on mLabs \
-Express.js used for creating the REST API and managing the CRUD operations. \
+Express.js used for creating the REST API hosted on Firebase and managing the CRUD operations. \
-React used for the frontend development \
+React used for the frontend development and hosted on Vercel \
 Node.js helped in the backend development

 ## Available Scripts